 Potato planters are beneficial, since it consumes less space, and you can make use of our garden for more planting structures.
 Potato planters are also ideal for people who want to have these at home and gardens are unavailable.
 You can decide the size range of your potato planter.

-Each method has the potential to yield 100 kgs (220 lbs) or more of potatoes per m2!
-Remember that your crop needs a good rich soil with ample but not excessive watering.
+Each method has the potential to yield 100 kgs (220 lbs) or more potatoes per m2!
+Remember that your crop needs good rich soil with ample but not excessive watering.

 Don’t throw out that tired old laundry basket!
-As you can see, these plastic baskets make perfect planters for your potatoes, tool.
+As you can see, these plastic baskets make perfect potato planters.
 Because this is a very open system, be sure not to let your growing medium dry out.